FrankSchuurman68/EXOMigrationInfoExport/README.md

 ## How to use

-This version has no loops.
-So three email accounts are designated in variables, where the commands are executed.
-Add up to three email accounts in the variables and execute the script.
+This requires that the latest version of the EXO Module is present and the Active Directory Module.
+As most admin have the Active Directory Module installed, there is no active check.
+For the EXO module it checks if the latest Module is installed, and if not, it will install the Module.

 The script expects a c:\temp folder to be present and writeable.

-## Whats Next (whislist)

-Working on creating a loop with the mailboxes from the list so no mailboxes need to be manually added.
+Before running the script you can add multiple usernames in the variable $UserMailBoxAddress.
+The script will loop them through and generate a minimum of 3 text files per mailbox.